 It would be at the Mather Point, South Rim.
 If you’re headed to the park’s South Main Entrance on the South Rim for the first time, Mather Point is usually the go-to iconic viewpoint.
 It’s a great introduction to the immensity of the Grand Canyon.

-I hope this solo travel to Porto travel tips helps you in planning your travels.
+I hope this Arizona solo travel tips helped you in planning your travels.
+Please share it with your circle so it helps them too.

 Let me know in the comments: